The Verve Pipe: Formation, I've Suffered a Head Injury, and Pop Smear (1992–1995)

+Villains, The Verve Pipe, and Underneath (1996–2008)

-Their first major label release was 1996's Villains, which was a minor hit and launched two respectably selling singles, the first being "Photograph" which charted at #53 on the Billboard Airplay charts, then the No. 5 Billboard Hot 100 hit "The Freshmen", which was their most popular single.
+Their first major label release was 1996's Villains, which was a minor hit and launched two Billboard Hot 100 charting singles, the first being "Photograph", which charted at #53, then the #5 hit "The Freshmen", which was their most popular single.
 On June 28, 1997, the band performed at Edgefest in Barrie, Canada.
 While performing, someone in the crowd threw a beer bottle towards the stage and it hit Brian Vander Ark in the cheek.
 The band then left the stage to seek medical attention.
+Villians was certified platinum by the RIAA in 1997.

-The band came back with a new album, The Verve Pipe, in 1999.
+In 1999, the band came back with a new album, The Verve Pipe, along with the single "Hero".
 The album, however, failed to achieve the commercial appeal of its predecessor.
-The band's 2001 release Underneath contained the song "Colorful", which was featured on the soundtrack of the film Rock Star, and "Happiness Is", featured on the soundtrack of the film Joe Somebody.
+In 2001, the band released their next album, Underneath, along with the single, "Never Let You Down".
+The album also includes the song "Colorful", which was featured on the soundtrack of the film Rock Star, and "Happiness Is", featured on the soundtrack of the film Joe Somebody.
+The Verve Pipe released an EP of Christmas music called A Homemade Holiday in 2007.

+A Family Album and Are We There Yet?
+(2009–2013)

 On September 15, 2009, Brian Vander Ark announced on his website that the band would be releasing a new album called A Family Album in October 2009.
 The band had been approached to contribute a song for a compilation album called Calling All Kids, which led to them creating an "entire album of family[-]friendly songs".
-It was also noted in the announcement that a new album of rock material would follow the family album.
+It was also noted in the announcement that a new album of rock material was in the works.
 Immediately after the release of the family album, the band undertook a series of small-venue performances, mostly around Michigan and the East Coast.

-On December 31, 2013, Drummer Donny Brown left the band.

-On Feb 1, 2014, Channing Lee joined The Verve Pipe as a backup singer and songwriting collaborator.
+The band released another family album called Are We There Yet? in 2013.

+Overboard and Parachute (2014–2019)

 On March 28, 2014, the band announced on their Facebook page that their first studio album since 2001, titled Overboard, would be released on June 17, 2014, and would be followed with a tour.
 The first single from the album, titled "Crash Landing", was released on April 1, 2014.

-On February 17, 2017, the band released the full length album Parachute.

-On August 1, 2021, founding member Brad Vander Ark rejoined the band.

-On November 5, 2021, the band released its 9th full length album, Threads, with Channing Lee and Brian Vander Ark collaborating on all 12 tracks.
+The title track was co-written by actor Jeff Daniels, who is a close friend of Brian Vander Ark.
+In the years that followed, the band toured regularly, building up to the 20th anniversary of 1996's Villains, which they celebrated by playing the album acoustically in its entirety at Ann Arbor's The Ark.
+The performance was released as a live album in 2017.
+The Verve Pipe issued their next album, Parachute, on February 17, 2017.
+It is the band's first album to feature songwriter and co-vocalist Channing Lee.